 However, people did not despair – they organized, protested and demanded their political and economic systems catch up with the scientific reality that we must pay attention to nature.
 The result was cleaner air and water, and a species rebound.
 Public pressure helped to bring about nuclear treaties and an end to the Cold War.

 This progress is under threat.
-Climate change is as big of a threat as nuclear annihilation.
-We need to both heal from this pandemic and address the disproportionate burden that climate change has on BIPOC and low-income communities, including adverse health outcomes, increased risks from severe weather, and other negative impacts.
+The latest IPCC Report indicates that the climate is changing faster and having greater impacts than previously feared.
+We need to address the disproportionate burden that climate change has on BIPOC and low-income communities, including adverse health outcomes, increased risks from severe weather, and other negative impacts.
 We need to transform our systems to